 About the Journal

-The Journal of Canada's Physician Assistants (JCANPA) is a peer-reviewed open-access journal.
-JCANPA is a forum to share and translate knowledge of Canada's Physician Assistants' practice, profession, and solutions.
+The Journal of Canada’s Physician Assistants (JCANPA) is a peer-reviewed open-access journal sharing and translating knowledge of Canada’s Physician Assistants’ practice, profession, and health care solutions.

-Respectfully used to symbolize our Journal's values, hopes, and purpose, an Inukshuk in the shape of a person signifies safety, hope and friendship.
-Used as a directional marker in Canada's North, the Inukshuk is an Inuit symbol of communication.
+An Inukshuk in the shape of a person signifies safety, hope and friendship and is respectfully used to symbolize our Journal’s values, hopes, and purpose.
+Used as a directional marker in Canada’s North, the Inukshuk is an Inuit symbol of communication.
 From the Inuktitut, ᐃᓄᒃᓱᒃ, plural ᐃᓄᒃᓱᐃᑦ; alternatively, inukshuk in Inuinnaqtun, iñuksuk in Iñupiaq, or inukshuk in English.

 Sponsored by the University of Manitoba